 Urologists are physicians who treat diseases of the urinary tract: kidneys, bladders, prostate, as well as the genitalia.
 They help people having trouble with urination, whether it be too frequently or too infrequently.
 Erectile dysfunction, cancers of the urinary tract and incontinence are common disorders which are treated by urologists.
 Procedures are performed both in the office and in the operating room.
-Many people suffer from kidney stones, particularly here in Kentucky which is considered part of the “Stone Belt.”
+Many people suffer from kidney stones, particularly here in Alabama which is considered part of the “Stone Belt.”
 Stones are diagnosed, treated and prevented by urologists.

 What is BPH?

 Benign Prostatic Hyperplasia, or BPH, is a condition in which the prostate enlarges as men get older.
 BPH is a very common condition that affects over 40 million Americans and over 500 million aging men worldwide.
 Over 40% of men in their 50s and over 70% of men in their 60s have BPH (1).
 While BPH is a benign condition and unrelated to prostate cancer, it can greatly affect a man’s quality of life.

 As the prostate enlarges, it presses on and blocks the urethra, causing bothersome urinary symptoms such as: